kreier/prime/README.md

 ```

 And finally: For the original 1 million it takes 0.702 seconds.
 Not so far from the 0.128 seconds in C (5.5x slower).
 Which makes we wonder: How fast would it be in Rust or in C in parallel?

+## Even faster with the Sieve of Eratosthenes?

+This [algorithm](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) is known and documented for almost 2000 years.
+How much faster would it be than the brute force method above?
+Time to find out.

+One limitation could be the required memory for the primes.
+Let's say I want to know the primes until 2E32 or 4,294,967,295.
+With the previous algorithm I would need 32bit x 203,280,221 primes = 813,120,884 byte.
+That's 775 MByte.
+Using the Sieve of Eratosthenes I could only include the odd numbers (I know the only even prime number - two) and just use one bit to represent if a number is prime (1) or not (0).
+Then each byte gives 8 numbers, and we need 4,294,967,295 / 2 / 8 = 268,435,456 bute = 256 MByte.
+It is actually less RAM demanding!

+Later 2024 I will give it a try.